 Where Do Yellow Jackets Live?

-Yellow jackets live in large colonies.
-Most yellow jackets live a little bit less than one year.
-Like bees, some function as workers or drones.
-They bring the food back to the colony.
+Yellow jackets live in large colonies, which are typically started by a single queen.
+Most yellow jackets live for a little less than one year.
+Like bees, yellow jackets also have workers or drones that bring food back to the colony.

-Also like bees, they have a queen, and she is the only one to survive through the winter.
-She hibernates in a safe space, either subterranean or high above the ground.
-In the spring, she lays her eggs and the insects that hatch become the new colony.
+Also, like bees, they have a queen who is the only one to survive through the winter.
+During the winter, the queen hibernates in a safe space underground or high above the ground.
+Then, in the spring, she lays her eggs, and the insects that hatch become the new colony.

-Yellow jackets make their homes in bushes, trees or the eaves or walls of houses.
-Occasionally, they will build a nest in an attic.
-Luckily, theses nests rarely cause structural damage to your home.
+Yellow jackets make their nests in various locations, including bushes, trees, or the eaves and walls of houses.
+Occasionally, they may even establish a nest in an attic, although these nests rarely cause structural damage to your home.

 What Do Yellow Jackets Eat?